gher-uliege/drifter-raspberry-pi/README.md

 ```julia
 push!(LOAD_PATH, joinpath(ENV["HOME"],"drifter-raspberry-pi"))
 ```

+Now everytime julia starts, it knows where to the code in the folder `drifter-raspberry-pi`.

 Install other software: pigpiod is a daemon for controling the general purpose I/O pins (GPIO).
 We also set the timezone to UTC.